-- 1. Special Reading Teacher This is for educators desiring to work as reading specialists in various public and private settings.
-The degree program meets the International Reading Association's Standards for Reading Professionals (2010 revision).
+- Special Reading Teacher This Master of Education area of emphasis is for educators desiring to work as reading specialists in various public and private settings.
+The degree program meets the International Reading Literacy Association's Standards for Reading Professionals (2010 revision).
 Courses are offered in the 8-week format.
 Full-time enrollment is one course per 8-week term.
-This area leads to Missouri Special Reading certification.
+This area of emphasis leads to Missouri Special Reading certification.
 This certification is not available as an initial certificate; candidates must already be certified in another area. - 2.
-English for Speakers of Other Languages Teacher This Master of Education is for educators desiring ESOL linguistics and second language acquisition basics, as well as ESOL methods, materials and assessments for public and private schools.
-This degree program meets the National TESOL Standards as well as DESE ESOL Standards.
+English for Speakers of Other Languages Teacher This Master of Education area of emphasis is for educators desiring ESOL (ELL) linguistics and second language acquisition basics, as well as ESOL (ELL) methods, materials and assessments for public and private schools.
+This area of emphasis meets the National TESOL Standards as well as DESE ESOL (ELL) Standards.
 Courses are offered in the 8-week format.
 Full-time enrollment is one course per 8-week term.
-This area leads to Missouri ESOL certification.
+This area leads to Missouri ESOL (ELL) certification.
 Certification is not available as an initial certificate; candidates must already be certified in another area.

-- 1. A bachelor's degree from an accredited institution and a valid state teaching certificate (applicant must provide copy of certificate). - 2.
-Students seeking Special Reading Teacher or ESOL certification must have two years' teaching experience by the time they apply for certification. - 3.
-Minimum 3.0 grade point average on a 4.0 scale, and 2.5 GPA in core. - 4.
-A felony background check and FBI fingerprint check.
-Admission is dependent upon a clearance. - 5.
+- 1. A bachelor's degree from an accredited institution and hold a valid state teaching certificate (applicant must provide copy of certificate) - 2.
+School employment is not required for admission into the Language and Literacy programs.
+However, every course requires direct work with children; therefore, advanced candidates are responsible for finding students with whom to work if they do not have access to a classroom. - 3.
+Advanced candidates seeking Special Reading Teacher or ESOL (ELL) certification must have two years' teaching experience by the time they apply for certification.

+- 4. Minimum 3.0 grade point average on a 4.0 scale, and 2.5 GPA in core. - 5.
+A felony background check and FBI fingerprint check and clearance received for admission. - 6.
 Child abuse or neglect screening.